MagicDuck/grug-far.nvim/README.md

 ### Opening and editing
 You can open a new *grug-far.nvim* vertical split buffer with the `:GrugFar` command.
+Note that command supports the typical `command-modifiers` like `botright`, `aboveleft`, etc. and visual ranges.
 In visual mode, the command will pre-fill the search string with the current visual selection.
 Possibly best to map a keybind to it for easy triggering.
 Since it's *just a buffer*, you can edit in it as you see fit.
 The UI will try to guide